 Effects on sex and fertility in women

-Having radiotherapy may cause you to lose interest in sex, particularly if you have other side effects, such as tiredness or nausea, or if you are anxious about your condition or treatment.
+Having radiotherapy may cause you to temporarily lose interest in sex, particularly if you have other side effects, such as tiredness or nausea, or if you're anxious about your condition or treatment.

 If you experience vaginal dryness or pain when having sex, you can use lubricants or ask your GP or radiotherapist to prescribe appropriate medication.

-If you have radiotherapy to the pelvic area there is also a risk of infertility (see below).
+If you have radiotherapy to the pelvic area there's also a risk of infertility (see below).

 Read more about the effects on female sex and fertility on the Cancer Research UK website.